Barghout22/My-Shopping-Cart-/README.md

 Simple multi page website created using create react app with functional components , react router , Typescript and vanilla Css.
 The website has a homepage, shop and checkout pages.
 All three pages use and update the same state ,stored in the main app component.
+I have added a simple connection to firebase that stores the selected items between reloads of the page.

 ## Image sources credit